 What is black pepper?

-Black pepper is a condiment, which is made from a fruit known as the peppercorn.
-Once peppercorn attains full size, they are picked and allowed to dry under the sunlight.
-Once picked, the peppercorns are left until they become shriveled and turn black.
+Black pepper is a condiment made from a fruit known as a peppercorn.
+Once peppercorn attains full size, it is picked and allowed to dry under the sunlight.
+Once harvested, the peppercorns are left until they become shriveled and turn black.
 The enzymes present in berries turn the skin of peppercorn black in the drying process.

 What are the health benefits of black pepper?

-Black pepper has been found to improves digestion.
-Studies suggest diets with black pepper can help with weight loss, provide respiratory relief.
+Black pepper has been found to improve digestion.
+Studies suggest diets with black pepper can help with weight loss and provide respiratory relief.
 Black pepper is known to enhance bioavailability and enhance cognitive function.
 Other benefits include antioxidant and antibacterial qualities.

 Can black pepper upset your stomach?